ipip2005/lesstextjs/README.md

 ## Features
  - Truncate any part of a multiline text and truncated text will end with `...`.

+## Changelog
+v1.0 - Multiline Truncation, and partial truncation with '...'

 ## TODOS
  - Truncate using requestAnimationFrame for better performance

 ## License
 LessTextJS is [MIT licensed](https://github.com/ipip2005/lesstextjs/blob/master/LICENSE)